Fredrick-Kakembo/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 The last output of the Join operation was selected in the “file to arrange” section.
 The columns to be specified by name are: gene, chrom, synonym, hgnc_id, entrez_id, rvis_pct, is_TS, in_cgi_biomarkers, clinvar_gene_phenotype, gene_civic_url, and description.
 The result gotten was a [tabular gene report](https://github.com/Fredrick-Kakembo/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/blob/main/Galaxy54-%5BColumn_arrange_on_data_53%5D%20(1).tabular), which was easy to understand and interpret.

+##CONCLUSION
+The Tumor/Normal data analysis workflow, consisting of Alignment and VarScan Somatic variant calling, demonstrates excellent performance for the detection of somatic variants.
+Somatic variant calling not only calls variants but also distinguishes Cancer-specific variants (Somatic mutations) found only in tumor tissues from germline mutations that are shared by tumor and healthy tissue, and loss-of-heterozygosity events; that is, the absence of one of two alleles found at a biallelic site of healthy tissues, in tumor tissues.
+This makes it a more optimal approach for applications requiring high precision such as novel mutation detection and mutation signature analysis.
+The interpretation of any list of variants (somatic, germline or LOH) almost always depends crucially on rich genetic and cancer-specific variants and gene annotations which can be inferred from the analysis.

 ---
 ##  List of team members according to the environment used<a name="contributor">:</a>